 But let me make something clear - I’m not against tracking rankings.

 However, I believe that rankings shouldn’t be the main or the only metric by which to analyze SEO progress.

-Metrics for Reporting SEO
+Metrics to Use When Reporting on SEO

 It would be impossible to demonstrate ROI in SEO when leading with rankings.
 It's also challenging for SEOs to report on the forward progress of their programs without using that most talked about metric.